 |

-Christianity causes men to turn naturally from
+Christianity causes men to turn

-except by sacrifice, so he must gain heavenly riches by forsaking all
+honors except by sacrifice, so he must gain heavenly riches by forsaking all

 worldliness.
 Then he will have nothing in common with the worldling's